ryanallen/words-of-my-perfect-teacher/README.md

 > Unless you practice [Dharma](#dharma) according to the [Dharma](#dharma),
 [Dharma](#dharma) itself becomes the cause of evil rebirths.

-Rid yourself of every wrong thought concerning the teacher and the [Dharma](#dharma), do not criticize or abuse your [spiritual brothers companions](#spiritual-companions), be free of pride and contempt, abandon all bad thoughts.
+Rid yourself of every wrong thought concerning the teacher and the [Dharma](#dharma), do not criticize or abuse your [spiritual companions](#spiritual-companions), be free of pride and contempt, abandon all bad thoughts.
 For all of these cause lower rebirths.

 ##### 2.1.2 The Six Stains